 - Spoon the crust mix into the tin, spread evenly onto the base and press tightly down.
 Place into a fridge.

 - Rinse the soaked cashews under running water and place into high speed blender.
 Add maple syrup, almond milk, vanilla, rose water and blend until smooth.
+Add extra almond milk if needed.
 Add cacao, cardamom, melted cacao butter and coconut oil and blend until incorporated.
+I kept the mixture quite thick so it holds well at room temperature.

 - Spoon the mixture onto the crust layer and smooth out the top.
 Sprinkle with some rose petals.
 Cover the cake with a layer of baking paper and cling film on top to prevent frostbite and place into a freezer until set.